mohamadnoureldine89/Scala_Spark_NBA_Project/README.md

 ### Running Extract

 To run the `Extract` application, you need to have Spark installed and configured on your machine.
-Once you have Spark set up, you can run the application using the `spark-submit` command.
+Once you have Spark set up, you can run the application using the play button in IntelliJ or `spark-submit` command in terminal.

 ## Transform